tjmahr/Psych711/readings/reading_02.md

-Questions about Rex Kline's book (for Tue., Sept.
+Questions about Rex Kline's book (for Tues., Sept.
 17)
 ===============================================================================

-Read pages 28-51 (until "Data screening") and pp. 52-53 (Topic Box 3.1) in Rex Kline's book and prepare the answers to the following questions.
+> Read pages 28-51 (until "Data screening") and pp. 52-53 (Topic Box 3.1) in Rex Kline's book and prepare the answers to the following questions.

 Chapter 2
 -------------------------------------------------------------------------------

-**When my goal is to describe (in standardized terms) the relative explanatory power of each predictor controlling for the rest, should I report beta weights or partial correlations?**
+### When my goal is to describe (in standardized terms) the relative explanatory power of each predictor controlling for the rest, should I report beta weights or partial correlations?**

 $$
   b_{X} =